 Tecnica3D does not have an offset Error to start with.

 In your published article you mentioned “other Errors” in relationship to the use of Galvanometer.
 Can you expand on this.

 In the article, we focused on theoretical Errors.
-Which means what are the best results a Galvanometer based 3D printer can achieve.
+This means what are the best results a Galvanometer based 3D printer can achieve.
 In actuality, there are factors such as Optics alignment, where the optical axis is at the center of all mirrors and lenses.
-The more mirrors & lenses there are the more the errors.
+The more mirrors & lenses there are the more errors.
 Additionally, since Tecnica3D is lens-free there is a need for a much simpler alignment.
-Other errors relates to the Galvanometer are offset Errors.
+Other errors relate to the Galvanometer are offset Errors.
 Offset Errors are errors that happen when the Galvanometer is losing its Zero origin in the coordinate system.
 To mitigate this Error the Galvanometer is “warmed up” a few hours prior to the printing process.
-Also, during the print process, the Galvanometer would stop the print and test by how much it lost its 0 and try to rectify it.
-Please note: it is not one 0 but two 0-es that needs to be corrected; X-Y.
+Also, during the print process, the Galvanometer would stop the print and test how much it lost its 0 and try to rectify it.
+Please note: it is not one 0 but two 0-es that need to be corrected; X-Y.

-Tecnica3D is a much more simplified method where it does not fix it’s 0 as it does not lose it by definition.
+Tecnica3D is a much more simplified method where it does not fix its 0 as it does not lose it by definition.
 The tecnica3D positioning system is not affected by temperature changes.